Kürşad Sürmeli: Dordrecht and MVV

 On 20 August 2020, Sürmeli returned to the Netherlands where he signed a one-year contract with FC Dordrecht.
 On 1 January 2021, he signed a one-and-a-half-year contract with an option for an addition year with league rivals MVV Maastricht.
 Upon his arrival, MVV manager Darije Kalezić praised him as a player with a "dominant presence", who could help the club reach a higher level.

 Return to Turkey

 On 14 August 2021, he signed a two-year contract with Altınordu.

+ADO Den Haag

+On 11 July 2023, Sürmeli returned to the Netherlands and signed a contract with ADO Den Haag for two years with an optional third year.
+He made his competitive debut for the club on 25 August, starting in a 2–1 away win over FC Den Bosch in the Eerste Divisie.
+On 2 February 2024, he scored his first goal for the club, helping ADO to a 3–1 away victory against TOP Oss.
+Sürmeli scored the one goal in 32 league appearances that season, as ADO qualified for the play-offs in fifth place.